gavinkendall/autoscreen/readme.txt

 Auto Screen Capture by Gavin Kendall
-Last updated on 2019-10-23 (October 23, 2019)
+Last updated on 2019-11-06 (November 6, 2019)
-[The information presented here refers to the latest version of the application (which is currently 2.2.2.8)]
+[The information presented here refers to the latest version of the application (which is currently 2.2.3.1)]
 =============================================================================================================